Princess Stéphanie of Monaco: Personal life

-Stéphanie dated Paul Belmondo, Anthony Delon, Rob Lowe, Mario Oliver Jutard, and Jean-Yves Le Fur before she began a relationship with her bodyguard Daniel Ducruet in 1992.
+Stéphanie dated Paul Belmondo, Anthony Delon, Rob Lowe, Mario Oliver Jutard, and the late Jean-Yves Le Fur (1964-2024) before she began a relationship with her bodyguard Daniel Ducruet in 1992.

-The couple have two children, Louis and Pauline Ducruet, born in 1992 and 1994 respectively at Princess Grace Hospital Centre in Monaco.
+The couple have two children, Louis and Pauline Ducruet, born in 1992 and 1994 respectively, at Princess Grace Hospital Centre in Monaco.
 The children were included in the line of succession to the Monegasque throne when Stéphanie married Ducruet on 1 July 1995 at Monaco town hall.
 The couple divorced on 4 October 1996.

 Stéphanie gave birth to her third child, Camille Gottlieb, on 15 July 1998 at Princess Grace Hospital Centre.
-Although she did not identify the father's name on the birth certificate, many suspected from the start, that Camille's father is her Head of Security Jean Raymond Gottlieb and, indeed, Camille herself has acknowledged Gottlieb as her father.
+Although she did not identify the father's name on the birth certificate, many suspected that Camille's father was her Head of Security Jean Raymond Gottlieb and Camille has acknowledged Gottlieb as her father.
 As her parents never married, Camille is not included in the line of succession to the Monegasque throne.

 In 2001, Stéphanie began a relationship with married elephant trainer Franco Knie and moved, along with her three children, into Knie's circus caravan.
 However, that relationship came to an end in 2002, and Stéphanie and her family returned to Monaco.
-On 12 September 2003, Stéphanie married Portuguese acrobat Adans Lopez Peres, a member of Knie's circus ensemble.
+On 12 September 2003, she married Portuguese acrobat Adans Lopez Peres, a member of Knie's circus ensemble.
 The marriage ended in divorce on 24 November 2004.

 Stéphanie is the godmother to Andrea Casiraghi, the eldest son of her sister Princess Caroline, and to Alexandre Grimaldi-Coste.